mdmove/redteam-tooling/README.md

-This repo contains automatic builds of common Red Team tools.
+This repo contains automatic builds of common Red Team tools :)